vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 - list of arguments in the same order as returned  by the prover
 - user defined additional params

-The verification function should then use `onlyVerified()` modifier, which takes `VProof` and `ProverOutput` from the calldata and does the actual proof verification.
+The verification function should then use `onlyVerified()` modifier, which takes `VProof` and user arguments from the calldata and does the actual proof verification.

 ```solidity
 struct VProof {